 - demonstrates interpersonal skills required for patient care

 - competency in repair of soft and bony tissues

 - proper arthroscopic assessment of shoulder/elbow pathology

-- up-to-date with literature
+- grasping current literature

 - attends conference

 - Attends at least one ACCME accredited conference